Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 ### Windows

 To install the necessary compiler toolchain on Windows, run `npm install -g --production windows-build-tools`.
-If you're using a Node version older than 8.0, you must use `windows-build-tools` version 3.0 (not the newest version, 4.0).
+If you're using a Node version older than 8.0, you must use `windows-build-tools` version 3.0 (not 4.0, the newest version).

 ### macOS

-MacOS ships with the `clang` compiler suite.
+macOS ships with the `clang` compiler suite.
 Use `clang --version` to ensure that you have the compiler installed.
-If clang is **not** already installed, run `$ xcode-select --install` to install it.
+If Clang is **not** already installed, run `$ xcode-select --install` to install it.

 ### Linux